jannisgru/TFG/scripts/analysis/README.md

 ## Overview

 This package segments satellite NDVI time series into spatially and temporally coherent clusters representing vegetation patches with similar NDVI dynamics and spatial proximity.
+Uses DBSCAN clustering for robust density-based segmentation that automatically determines the number of clusters.

 ## Example Interactive Visualization